Peter Perez Burdett: Karlsruhe

 In 1774 he left Liverpool, to escape debt, and entered the service of Charles Frederick, Grand Duke of Baden.
-Intriguingly he took with him the painting of himself and his wife, but left his wife to face his debtors.
-The painting of Burdett and his wife is now in the National Gallery in Prague.
-It recently returned for an exhibition in Liverpool.
-This was the second time the work has been seen in the United Kingdom since it left with Burdett on his departure from Liverpool in the eighteenth century.
+He took with him the double portrait by Joseph Wright of himself and his first wife, leaving her behind to face his debtors.
+The painting is now in the collection of the National Gallery of Prague; it recently returned for an exhibition in Liverpool, the second time the work was seen in the United Kingdom since it departed from Liverpool with Burdett in the eighteenth century.

-He did not leave his friends entirely and Joseph Wright visited him in 1774 in south Germany.
-He married again to Friederike Kotkowski in Germany on 11 July 1787 and he had a daughter Anna, who went on to marry a Count.
+He did not leave his friends entirely and Wright visited him in 1774 in south Germany.
+He married again to Friederike Kotkowski in Germany on 11 July 1787 and he had a daughter Anna, who went on to marry a count.
 In the same year he was drawing up plans for Karlsruhe marketplace whose outline can still be seen in the layout of today's buildings.

 Perez Burdett died in Karlsruhe on 9 September 1793.

-He was a correspondent of Benjamin Franklin who was a founder member of the Lunar society of Birmingham which included such figures as Erasmus Darwin, John Whitehurst, Matthew Boulton, Joseph Priestley, Josiah Wedgwood and James Watt.
 Perez Burdett has been described as "if not in the centre at least in the penumbra of the Lunar Society of Birmingham".
+He was a correspondent of Benjamin Franklin who was an early member of the Lunar Society which included such figures as Erasmus Darwin, John Whitehurst, Matthew Boulton, Joseph Priestley, Josiah Wedgwood and James Watt.